roepnaamstraat/FlexibleInstrumentSimulation/README.md

 authors of SPACAR.

 ## Installation
-The zip-file containing SPACAR (full) 2017 ([link](https://www.spacar.nl/wiki/doku.php?id=installation)) needs to be downloaded and extracted in a new folder 'spacar'.
-The zip-file **FIXME** -containing the relevant MATLAB codes and other files required for the simulations- needs to be downloaded from this repository and extracted in a different folder.
-The path to the SPACAR installation folder must be added to the path in MATLAB in order to run the code.
+1. Download the zip-file containing SPACAR (full) 2017 ([link](https://www.spacar.nl/wiki/doku.php?id=installation)) and extract this in a new folder 'spacar'.
+2. Download the zip-file **FIXME** -containing the relevant MATLAB codes and other files required for the simulations- from this repository and extract this in a different folder.
+3. Download the $\text{distance2curve.m}$ function must be downloaded and add to this folder.
+4. Add the path to the SPACAR installation folder to the path in MATLAB in order to run the code.

 ## References
 [1] Jonker B. (1988). _A Finite Element Dynamic Analysis of Flexible Spatial Mechanisms and Manipulators_.
 (TR diss 1625) [Doctoral dissertation, Delft University of Technology].
 Institutional Repository ([link](https://repository.tudelft.nl/islandora/object/uuid:3f9f742f-1692-4cb8-8dd7-95c2d6024fd0?collection=research/)). p.
 1-155.